JoshuaJoji/DAT5501_Repository/README.md

 # DAT5501_Repository

-This repo contains all extra projects
+This repo contains most lab work and extra projects I have done.